LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 The command print with the attribute --description (shortcut -des), prints in the terminal the description of the tree diagram.

 ```
-print --level or -lev [levelNumber]
+print --level or -lev [levelNumber] or [fromLevelNumber]-[toLevelNumber]
 ```
-The command print with the attribute --level (shortcut -lev), prints the level levelNumber of the tree diagram in the terminal.
+The command print with the attribute --level (shortcut -lev), prints the level levelNumber of the tree diagram in the terminal if only one level is given as input.
+If a range of levels is given as input, it prints the range of lines.
 ```
 print --notConnected or -nc
 ````